 This web page shows only a small excerpt of our Hitchyn research.
-Another 151 words (11 lines of text) covering the years 1321, 1279, 1332, 1665, 1675 and 1727 are included under the topic Early Hitchyn History in all our PDF Extended History products and printed products wherever possible.
+Another 75 words (5 lines of text) covering the years 1321, 1279, 1332, 1665, 1675 and 1727 are included under the topic Early Hitchyn History in all our PDF Extended History products and printed products wherever possible.

 Hitchyn Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Hitchyn include Hitchins, Hitchen, Hitchens, Hitchin, Hitchings, Hitchins, Hitching and many more.

 Early Notables of the Hitchyn family (pre 1700)

-Another 24 words (2 lines of text) are included under the topic Early Hitchyn Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Hitchyn Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hitchyn family